 Tooth Extraction Kendall, FL

 While our focus at Bliss Dental is on preventative care, we perform tooth extractions on a regular basis.
-We are always looking for ways to avoid an extraction by keeping your oral health in good shape.
+We are always looking for ways to avoid an extraction of permanent teeth by keeping your oral health in good shape.
 If you are experiencing discomfort or your tooth is in need of repair, we invite you to call our dental office at (305) 274-6500 to schedule an appointment.

 We will clean your teeth on a regular basis, discuss a healthy diet with you, and treat gum disease, cavities, and infections to the best of our abilities; in order to keep your teeth healthy and intact.
 As a general dentist, Dr. Gaertner will also work to restore your tooth if it has been damaged – all of which can help you to maintain your natural teeth for years to come.